 I had done it, I had beaten cancer!

-This is why appeals such as stand up to cancer are so important.
+This is why appeals such as Stand Up to Cancer are so important.
 Medical trials, new treatments, and equipment all take money to bring to reality.
 Without this, the cure for cancer would be years away but there is light at the end of the tunnel.
-There are some fantastic professionals working in research who need our help because 1 in 2 of the population will be affected by cancer in some way in their lives so everyone is included.
+There are some fantastic professionals working in research who need our help because one in two of the population will be affected by cancer in some way in their lives so everyone is included.